- Our Residents

 Where bylaw-related concerns or problems arise, the CSRD encourages residents, where appropriate, to discuss and attempt to resolve the issues amicably.
-If resolution is not possible, or circumstances do not allow for a solution, then a complaint should be brought forward in writing to the Bylaw Enforcement Officer.
+If resolution is not possible, then a complaint should be brought forward in writing to the Bylaw Enforcement Officer.

 It is the CSRD's policy that complaints be received in writing, either by letter, email, or online complaint form and that the investigation be limited to the specific issue of concern expressed in the complaint.
 The name and phone number of the complainant must be provided.
-Please refer to Policy A-69 for further information.
+Please refer to Bylaw Enforcement Policy A-69 amended June 19 2018 (PDF) for further information.

 Your identity will not be revealed as it is protected under the Freedom of Information and Protection of Privacy Act.
 However, should the matter proceed to court and, if required by direction of law, the CSRD may be required to disclose the information provided.

-The CSRD Noise Bylaw No. 5754 was adopted at the June 21, 2018 Board Meeting.
-The CSRD has adopted Noise Bylaw No. 5754 to provide the RCMP with an additional enforcement tool to address noise-related concerns.
-The enforcement of Bylaw No. 5754 is at the sole discretion of the RCMP; the RCMP is authorized in MTI Bylaw No. 5776 to issue a municipal ticket for noise-related offences.
+The CSRD has adopted Noise Bylaw Number 5754 to provide the RCMP with an additional enforcement tool to address noise-related concerns.
+The enforcement of Bylaw Number 5754 is at the sole discretion of the RCMP.
+They are the agency authorized in MTI Bylaw Number 5776 to issue a municipal ticket for noise-related offences.
 CSRD staff will not be enforcing this bylaw.
-Upon receipt of a noise complaint, CSRD staff will explain the purpose and content of Bylaw No. 5754 to residents and direct them to their local RCMP detachment for follow-up.
+Upon receipt of a noise complaint, CSRD staff will explain the purpose and content of Bylaw Number 5754 to residents and direct them to their local RCMP detachment for follow-up.

 Unsightly Premises Complaints